-Reputation – this is key!
-You need to be very mindful of the way you conduct yourself, particularly in a small market like Canberra.
-If you want to be paid more than a permanent you’ve got to add extra value and can’t compare yourself to your permanent colleagues.
-You’re there to do a specific job and do it well, if you don’t your rep will be shot.
-The reality in Canberra is that whenever your CV arrives on a hiring managers desk it’s only a quick phone call to someone who will provide a ‘spider’ or informal reference on you – you need to have front of mind.
-Although all contracts will have a notice period be very careful about leaving contracts prior to an end date.
-Those that leave contracts early and have a history of jumping every 6-9 months for an extra buck will pay the consequence long term.
+The reality is that whenever your CV arrives on a hiring manager’s desk, it’s only a quick phone call to someone who can provide an informal reference – so keep that front of mind.
+Although all contracts will have a notice period, be cautious about leaving one prior to an end date.
+Those that leave contracts early and have a history of jumping every 6-9 months for an extra buck may find their reputation harmed in the long term.

-Finances – be careful in the way you calculate your rate and compare to a permanent salary.
-I’d recommend multiplying your weekly contract salary by 46 weeks to get an annual amount.
-This is a little conservative but allows for annual leave and public holidays.
-You’ll likely work around 48 weeks – be prepared as a contractor you probably won’t be taking as many holidays.
-It’s also very important in Canberra to talk to your accountant about how the benefits of public sector superannuation should be taken into consideration when assessing and comparing the financial gain of contracts.
-Whilst you’re chatting to your bean counter talk to them about your options around reducing your taxable income via salary packaging etc. If it’s your first contract it’s a good idea to bank any extra income you’re now receiving as a little slush fund in case you’re out of work for a period between contracts.
+It’s also very important to talk to an accountant about how the benefits of public sector superannuation should be considered when assessing and comparing contracts.
+Ask them about the options around reducing your taxable income via salary packaging, etc. If it’s your first contract, it’s a good idea to bank any extra income as a slush fund in case you’re out of work for a period in between.

-Understand your market – it’s important to keep abreast of the broader market and its conditions.
-It can be very easy to just settle in to your contract and put your blinkers on.
-Know what technologies & methodologies are trending, what big projects are impacting town and look ahead to any big market influences such as end of financial year or federal elections.
+It can be very easy to just settle into your contract and put your blinkers on – but it’s always important to keep abreast of the broader market and its conditions.
+Know what technologies and methodologies are trending, what big projects are impacting the area and look ahead to any big market influences such as end of financial year or federal elections.